Quark (dairy product): Slavic and Baltic countries

 Desserts using quarks (Russian tvorog etc.) in Slavic regions include the tvarohovník in Slovakia, tvarožník in Czech Republic, sernik in Poland, and syrnyk in Ukraine, and cheese pancakes (syrniki/syrnyky in Russia and Ukraine).

 In Poland, twaróg is mixed with mashed potatoes to produce a filling for pierogi.
 Twaróg is also used to make gnocchi-shaped dumplings called leniwe pierogi ("lazy pierogi").
 Ukrainian recipes for varenyky or linyvi varenyky are similar but syr and mashed potatoes are different fillings which are usually not mixed together.

 Lithuanian virtiniai with quark filling are similar to Ukrainian varenyky and Polish pierogi.

-In Russia, Ukraine, and Belarus, tvorog (тварог, творог, сир) is highly popular and is bought frequently or made at home by almost every family.
-In Russian families, it is especially recommended for growing babies.
+In Ukraine, Belarus and Poland cottage cheese (домашній сир, тварог, twarog) is highly popular and is bought frequently or made at home by almost every family.
+In Slavic families, it is especially recommended for growing babies.
 It can be enjoyed simply with sour cream, or jam, sugar, sugar condensed milk, or as a breakfast food.
 It is often used as a stuffing in blinchiki/nalysnyky offered at many fast-food restaurants.
 It is also commonly used as the base for making Easter cakes.
 It is mixed with eggs, sugar, raisins and nuts and dried into a solid pyramid-shaped mass called paskha/syrna paska.
 The mass can also be fried, then known as syrniki/syrnyky.

 In Latvia, quark is eaten savory mixed with sour cream and scallions on rye bread or with potatoes.
 In desserts, quark is commonly baked into biezpiena plātsmaize, a crusted sheet cake baked with or without raisins.
 A sweetened treat biezpiena sieriņš (small curd cheese) is made of small sweetened blocks of quark dipped in chocolate.